 Here are a few features to look at;

-• Tennis Shoe Styles – A tennis shoe has a more flat sole with plenty of patterns on the sole’s tread for proper traction and grip.
-Tennis shoes are sturdy, rigid, and generally not very soft in cushioning.
+- Tennis Shoe Styles – A tennis shoe has a flatter sole with plenty of patterns on the sole’s tread for proper traction and grip.
+Tennis shoes are sturdy, rigid, and generally lack soft cushioning.

-• The Fit – Besides just a comfortable and proper fit for your size and width, you need to look at your arch and pronation types to determine what support you need.
-If you have a low arch, you need more stability and arch support for this arch type.
-For w a high arch, more cushioning and high arch support are needed.
-If you Overprnate, which means your feet roll inward excessively when you walk and run, you need motion control or stability shoes.
-If You supinate or underpronate, meaning your feet roll outward excessively, you will need more flexible and cushioned shoes.
+- The Fit – Besides just a comfortable and proper fit for your size and width, you need to look at your arch and pronation types to determine what support you need.
+If you have a low arch, you require more stability and arch support for this type of arch.
+For a high arch, more cushioning and high arch support are needed.
+If you overpronate, meaning your feet roll inward excessively when walking and running, you need motion-control or stability shoes.
+If you supinate or underpronate, meaning your feet roll outward excessively, you will need shoes that are more flexible and cushioned.

 Types of Tennis Shoes